Policy last updated

-Please refer to the COVID-19 advice for Victorian government schools and the Ventilation and Air Purification Policy for information about COVID-19 and school ventilation.
+Please refer to the and the for information about COVID-19 and school ventilation.
 Action to protect students and staff during periods of poor outdoor air quality takes priority over ventilation to prevent COVID-19 transmission risk.

 - Smoke from a fire can impact air quality.
 Poor air quality can affect the health and wellbeing of students and staff.

 - People more sensitive to poor air quality (for example, during smoke events) include children 14 years and younger, people with heart and lung conditions (including asthma), pregnant women and those older than 65.

 - To be prepared for days of poor air quality, it is recommended that schools:

 - ensure that , and all other relevant medical advice forms are up to date – refer to the department’s